NikkiGwh/son/README.md

 make sure that a network with the corresponding name already exists before execution.
 Otherwise it won't work.

 You will find the results inside a new folder with the name of the config-json-file-path parameter.
-This folder will appear in directory of the corresponding networkname of the run.
+This folder will appear in the directory of the corresponding network name of the run.

 for the example above this would mean the results will appear in the folder datastore/test/evo_only_config/... after runtime.